Józef Unrug: World War II

 On 20 September 1939, Adolf Hitler arrived at the Kasino hotel in Zoppot (modern Sopot) on the other side of the Bay of Danzig to watch the spectacular sight of the two battleships blasting away with their 11-inch guns to hammer the Polish defenders on the Hel.
 A popular story has that Unrug forbade his gunners who wanted to fire at the Kasino hotel because it would be dishonorable to kill a head of state.
 But there are no documents supporting this story and Szarski has pointed out that it is not clear if Unrug actually knew that Hitler was staying at the Kasino hotel.
 Furthermore, under international law the hotel was considered a civilian facility, which would make shooting at it a war crime.
 The Polish coastal artillery struck back, managing to damage the Schleswig-Holstein and the destroyer Leberecht Maas.
-The heavy bombardments provoked a brief mutiny among some of the soldiers on the Hel who wanted to surrender, which was put down by Unrug.
+The heavy bombardments provoked a brief mutiny among some of the soldiers on the Hel, who wanted to surrender, which was put down by Unrug.
 The mutineers were not professional soldiers or sailors, but rather local reservists who had been called up just before the war, and many of whom could see their homes across the bay.
 Unrug did not execute any of the mutineers, through under Polish military law he was obliged to.
-The morale of some of the other Polish defenders helped as Unrug discovered on 30 September when he visited the Lasowski battery at the tip of the Hel whose gunners demanded to fight on to the bitter end, prompting Unrug to break down in tears, saying he had never seen braver men.
+The morale of some of the other Polish defenders helped—as Unrug discovered on 30 Septemberz when he visited the Lasowski battery at the tip of the Hel, whose gunners demanded to fight on to the bitter end, prompting Unrug to break down in tears, saying he had never seen braver men.
 The news from the Lasowski battery commander and the other battery commanders was less encouraging as Unrug was informed that the batteries were almost out of artillery shells while the supply of food had been almost exhausted.
 On the same day, the Poles had exploded a cache of buried explosives, which nearly severed the Hel and turned the upper part of it into an island.
 The explosion had temporarily halted the German advance.